vezzalinistefano/todo-api/README.md

 # TODO RestFul API

-I made ChatGPT generate me a project idea to learn golang, here is what i was given:
+I asked ChatGPT to generate a project idea to help me learn Golang, and here is the result:

 >Build a RESTful API server that handles CRUD operations for a simple data model.
 >